KSilberblatt/ML_Pi/README.md

 *delete when memorized or when sorted in a better place*
 * Randomize training data and order of input
-* When to stop training data? -When loss is no longer decreasing *early stopping method in Keras*
+* When to stop training data? -When loss is no longer decreasing *early stopping method in Keras* **Potential accidental issues I introduce**
+* not all n-sided die are rolled as frequently as one another
+* when creating test/training data, I obviously want multiple photos of each side of every die I have, but could having **5 times** as many test/training photos of a 20-sided die vs a 4-sided die cause problems?
+  * hint: probably

 ## Fun Examples
 * [QuickDraw](https://quickdraw.withgoogle.com/)